 Tantalum has a series of excellent properties such as high melting point, low vapor pressure, and cold processing performance, high chemical stability, anti-corrosion ability, constant liquid metal oxide film, which has important applications in electronics, metallurgy, chemical industry, aerospace, medical health, and scientific research and other high-tech fields.

 In the middle of the Seventeenth Century, a heavy black mineral was found in North America and was sent to the British Museum.
-After about 150 years, until 1801, the British chemist C.Hatchett accepted the analysis task of the ore the British Museum, discovered a new element and named it columbium, which is to commemorate the earliest discovered mineral areas — Columbia.
+After about 150 years, until 1801, the British chemist C.Hatchett accepted the analysis task of the ore in the British Museum, discovered a new element, and named it columbium, which is to commemorate the earliest discovered mineral areas — Columbia.

 In 1802, when the Swedish chemist A.G.Ekaberg analyzed a mineral in Scandinavia, making their acid fluoride salt after recrystallization, leading to the discovery of the new element, he named the element tantalum referred to in Greek mythology, Jose Tantalus, the son of God’s name.

-In 1864, Christian Wilhelm Blomstrand, Louis Joseph Troost clearly demonstrated that tantalum and niobium are two different chemical elements, and determine the chemical formula of some related compounds.
+In 1864, Christian Wilhelm Blomstrand, and Louis Joseph Troost clearly demonstrated that tantalum and niobium are two different chemical elements, and determine the chemical formula of some related compounds.
 The early tantalum metal has more impurities.
 Werner von Bolton was first made pure tantalum metal in 1903.

 Scientists first extract tantalum from niobium with the method of hierarchical crystallization, which is found by de Marinilla in 1866.
 Today, scientists are using a solvent extraction method for the solution containing fluoride.